Slider0007/AI-on-the-edge-device/docs/Troubleshooting/StatusLED_BlinkCodes.md

     A critical errors, normal boot not possible.
 Reduced WebUI is going to be loaded for further diagnostic possibilities or redo firmware update.

 ### `SPI RAM init failed: Not found/defective`
 External RAM (SPI RAM) initialization failed.
-Most likely external RAM not accessable or defective.
+Most likely external RAM not accessible or defective.
 Normal operation is not possible without having external RAM.

 ### `External SPI RAM < 4MB`
 External RAM (SPI RAM) initialization successful, but external RAM size is too small.
 A size of >= 4MB is necessary to run this firmware.